What is Vehicle Type Approval?This page was last updated on 3rd November 2022

 In Northern Ireland;

-For motorcycles which are to be placed on the market in the EU, whole vehicle type approval is prescribed under an EU scheme.
-This is set out in EU Regulation 168/2013, a Type Approval Framework regulation, which calls up subordinate regulatory acts in a suite of EU regulations.
+Motorcycles being placed on the market in the EU must be approved according to the requirements of Regulation (EU) 168/2013, a Type Approval Framework regulation, which calls up subordinate regulatory acts in a suite of EU regulations.

 For systems, components and separate technical units intended for motorcycles which are to be placed on the market in the EU, type approval is available under both the EU and UN schemes.
 The requirements are set out in EU Regulation 168/2013 and associated subordinate regulatory acts.
 These acts also call up relevant UN regulations, type approvals to these UN Regulations can be used to demonstrate compliance with certain elements of the EU whole vehicle type approval scheme, and products in compliance with approvals granted under UN regulations must be accepted by all contracting parties to those regulations.